opentensor/TensorWiki/content/intro/index.md

 ---
 ## [Validators](validating/validating)

-Tao holders looking to govern Bittensor directly and use the network at its full capactiy bandwidth and fidelity.
+TAO holders who wish to participate in network governance and optimize their earnings in the ecosystem.

 ```bash
 bittensor/